Golf in Portugal – Best of The Algarve Golf Tour

 The coast of Algarve is like nothing you have ever seen before.
 Breathtaking cliffs, sandy islands, golden beaches and crenated bays.
 These are just some of the treasures that make a Best of the Algarve Golf Tour one of the most popular golf destinations in Europe.
 As you venture into the heart of Algarve, you will come across historical villages, championship golf courses, castle towns and Portugal’s most famous resort – Vilamoura.

-Unrivaled in beauty and charm, golfing in Vilamoura is a coastal paradise that boasts of six golf courses, luxury hotels, a marina and a wide range of bars, restaurants and shops.
+Unrivalled in beauty and charm, golfing in Vilamoura is a coastal paradise that boasts of six golf courses, luxury hotels, a marina and a wide range of bars, restaurants and shops.

 Vilamoura is Portugal’s most prestigious resort and one of the largest in Europe.
 It is praised for its incredible golf courses some of which are far-famed.
-This of course is not a surprise as it maintains the high standards of Algarve, which is famous for its numerous ritzy golf courses some of which have been designed by golf legends, such as Seve Ballesteros, Christy O’Connor Jnr, Nick Faldo and Jack Nicklaus.
+This, of course, is not a surprise as it maintains the high standards of Algarve, which is famous for its numerous ritzy golf courses some of which have been designed by golf legends, such as Seve Ballesteros, Christy O’Connor Jnr, Nick Faldo and Jack Nicklaus.

-Best of The Algarve Tour
+Best of The Algarve Golf Tour

 Vilamoura is a paradise for golfers who enjoy competitive or relaxed golfing.
 It is important to note that British wine traders introduced the game of golf in Portugal.
 In 1820, the Englishmen formed the Oporto Niblicks Club, now called the Oporto Golf Club.

 Among the first Portuguese players to play at the Oporto was King Manuel II.
 Golfing continued to develop and grow in Portugal.
 Today, it is a renowned golf destination attracting professional and amateur players alike.

 Vilamoura is home to six championship golf courses with the first course opening in 1969.

 When to Golf in Vilamoura